 Recommendations for a Global Curriculum in Medical Oncology

-The Recommendations for a Global Curriculum in Medical Oncology are a set of common guidelines with a global perspective for the clinical training required for physicians to qualify as medical oncologist.
+The Recommendations for a Global Curriculum in Medical Oncology are a set of common guidelines with a global perspective.
+The guidelines outline the clinical training required for physicians to qualify as medical oncologists.

-The ESMO-ASCO Global Core Curriculum Task Force outlined the curriculum with the goal of defining standards that will guide the training of medical oncologists worldwide and ensure that all patients have an equal chance of receiving treatment from well-trained physicians.
+Members of the ESMO-ASCO Global Core Curriculum Task Force worked together to outline the curriculum.
+Their goal was to define standards that will guide the training of medical oncologists worldwide.
+The goal was also to help ensure that all patients have an equal chance of receiving treatment from well-trained physicians.

 Translations of the Second Edition Curriculum

 See below to find the second edition Curriculum translated into different languages (updated as translations become available).

 Global Curriculum for Training in Medical Oncology Log Book